Microsoft Negotiations

 • Enterprise Agreement (EA) is generally favored by large enterprises that value price predictability and volume discounts.
 If you have several hundred or thousands of users and can commit for 3 years, an EA often yields better unit pricing and protects against price hikes.
 EA is also beneficial if you have significant on-premises license needs (which require Software Assurance) alongside cloud services.
 The 3-year term locks in discounts and provides a dedicated renewal negotiation opportunity when it expires, which can be leveraged to secure concessions.
 In short, if you qualify for an EA and plan to maintain or grow Microsoft usage, the EAโ€™s discount structure and price lock are advantageous.

-• Microsoft Customer Agreement (MCA) is attractive for organizations needingย flexibility or not meeting the EA minimums.
-With no long-term commitment, MCA lets you adjust license quantities as your needs change, which is ideal for rapidly changing or smaller businesses.
-Itโ€™s also the default path if Microsoft no longer offers you an EA (notably, from 2025, Microsoft is phasing out EAs for some customers under ~2,400 users).
-MCA works well if you prefer an operational expense model with monthly/annual adjustments or want to avoid being locked into a large upfront commitment.
+• The Microsoft Customer Agreement (MCA) is attractive for organizations that need flexibility or do not meet the EA minimums.
+With no long-term commitment, MCA allows you to adjust license quantities as your needs change, which is ideal for rapidly evolving or smaller businesses.
+Itโ€™s also the default path if Microsoft no longer offers you an EA (notably, from 2025, Microsoft will phase out EAs for some customers with fewer than 2,400 users).
+MCA works well if you prefer an operational expense model with monthly/annual adjustments, or if you want to avoid being locked into a large upfront commitment.
 However, be aware that baseline pricing under MCA is higher โ€“ youโ€™ll likely start at list prices, perhaps 10โ€“20% above what an equivalent EA customer would pay.
-Thus, if you go MCA and have substantial spend, you must be prepared to negotiate custom discounts and concessions to narrow that gap.
-In summary, choose MCA for agility and lower entry requirements, but expect to push hard for any discounts since theyโ€™re not guaranteed as they are with an EA volume tier.
+Thus, if you visit MCA and have a substantial spend, you must be prepared to negotiate custom discounts and concessions to narrow that gap.
+In summary, choose MCA for its agility and lower entry requirements, but expect to negotiate hard for any discounts, as theyโ€™re not guaranteed as they are with an EA volume tier.

 Read CIO Playbook: Selecting the Right Microsoft 365 Enterprise Plan.